|Click this mouse for

 |Position Paper on Congressional Mistakes

 California 23rd District

 Position Paper 2

-delegated its authority.
+its authority.
 Second, Congress has passed unenforceable laws.
-Because of Congress’ action or inaction, the de facto
+Because of Congress’ action or inaction, the de facto laws and

-laws and the de jure laws do not match.
+the de jure laws do not match.
 This inconsistency leads to a much more serious problem.
-A deleterious disrespect for
+A deleterious disrespect for the law

 What is the law?
 Experience tells us that it is the law when we go to jail because of it.
 It is the law when our property is taken